 Nomadic Matt: Tell everyone about yourselves.

 Katie and Steve: We are two 30-year-olds from San Diego, California.
-Katie had some overseas travel experience prior to our trip, and Steve essentially had none, but we really wanted to get out into the world before we have kids, so this past January we quit our corporate jobs, rented out our condo, and took off for a year around the world.
+Katie had some overseas travel experience prior to our trip, and Steve essentially had none, but we really wanted to get out into the world before we have kids, so this past January we quit our corporate jobs, rented out our condo, and took off for a round the world trip.

 What kind of trip were you planning on doing?